Medical Marijuana for Sinusitis

 • Elevated pressure in your eyes (glaucoma)

-• Problems with behavior, mood, memory and other psychological effects
+• Problems with behavior, mood, memory, and other psychological effects

 • Swelling in your lower legs caused by fluid retention

-• Weight gain, including fat deposits in your face, abdomen and the back of your neck
+• Weight gain, including fat deposits in your face, abdomen, and the back of your neck

-Long-Term Effects of taking Oral Corticosteroids Includes:
+Long-Term Effects of Taking Oral Corticosteroids Include:

 • Fractures and thinning bones (osteoporosis)